-Joanna is in demand as a performer of contemporary music, creating roles in several new operas and premiering vocal works by Michael Betteridge (Dawn Chorus at the Royal Exchange Theatre), Melissa Douglas (Sonnet 116 at the John Ryland’s Library, Manchester), and Anna Appleby (winning composition, 2015 Rosamond Prize).
-She performed as vocal soloist in the UK revival of Steve Reich’s video opera Three Tales (Ensemble BPM) and regularly collaborates with artist Maeve Rendle, performing her works of performance art at The Manchester Contemporary, Manchester Art Gallery and the Harris Museum in Preston.
+Joanna is in demand as a interpreter of contemporary music.
+She has created new opera roles including Prometheus in Tim Benjamin’s The Fire of Olympus, Tartine in David Blake & Keith Warner’s Scoring a Century for British Youth Opera, Awen (cover) in Pwyll ap Sion’s Gair ar Gnawd for Welsh National Opera, Girl/Psychiatrist in Scott Stroman & Tamsin Collison’s Fever Pitch and Diana in The Weekend based on the play by Michael Palin.
+She has also premiered works by composers Lucy Armstrong (Cheese at the Bridgewater Hall), Melissa Douglas (Sonnet 116 at the John Ryland’s Library, Manchester), Michael Betteridge (Dawn Chorus at the Royal Exchange Theatre), and Anna Appleby (winning composition, 2015 Rosamond Prize).
+She performed as vocal soloist in the UK revival of Steve Reich’s video opera Three Tales (Ensemble BPM) and has collaborated with performance artist Maeve Rendle at Manchester Art Gallery, The Whitworth and the Harris Museum in Preston.

-Please do not print, reproduce or edit this biography without permission.
+Please do not print, edit or reproduce this biography without permission.